Compare any two graphics cards:

 Pixel Rate

-If using high levels of AA is important to you, then the Radeon RX 5700 XT 50th Anniversary Edition is the winner, though not by far. (explain)
+If using lots of anti-aliasing is important to you, then the Radeon RX 5700 XT 50th Anniversary Edition is superior to the GeForce RTX 2070 Super, though only just barely. (explain)

 Radeon RX 5700 XT 50th Anniversary Edition 107520 Mpixels/sec